ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {PANEL:List of Registered Certificates}

-In the screenshot, we can see a list of registered certificates and their status.
+In the Studio Certificates Management view, we can see a list of registered client certificates and their status.
+Notice that the two certificates ("admin" and "AppClients" have different access configurations.)
+This is done to give admins the ability to protect the contents of their databases by customizing permissions.
+For example, if an application user should have read-only access, but application managers should have database admin permissions, you can grant different access levels by using different client certificates, each with its own set of permissions.

 Each certificate contains the following:

 ![Figure 2.
 Registered Certificates](images/registered.png "Status of Registered Certificates")